silinternational/idp-profile-ui/README.md

 ## Run locally

 1. Run `make` from the project root.
-1. The app will be running on the localhost either referenced by the domain configured for traefik, e.g., [https://profile.gtis.guru](https://profile.gtis.guru), or simply [http://localhost:8000](http://localhost:8000).
+1. The app will be running on the domain configured for traefik, e.g., [https://profile.gtis.guru](https://profile.gtis.guru).

 ### Authentication

-1. If authentication is required, visit [https://profile-api.gtis.guru/auth/login?client_id=abc123](https://profile-api.gtis.guru/auth/login?client_id=abc123)
+1. An IdP infrastructure will be running locally and is required for authentication into the app, it can be accessed at the traefik-configured domain, e.g., [https://profile-api.gtis.guru/auth/login?client_id=abc123](https://profile-api.gtis.guru/auth/login?client_id=abc123).
 1. Username: **a**
 1. Password: **a**

 ## Local development

-1. Run `make dev` from the project root.
-1. The app will be running on the localhost at [http://localhost:8000](http://localhost:8000).
+1. When the `make` is run, the project will be in development mode and any updates made othe code will automatically be reloaded.

 # Build for deployment